jasperwreed/NetScene/README.md

 ## Network Scanning

 This app exposes a command `scan_network` that lists devices found in the local ARP table.
-It can be triggered from the React UI using the **Scan Network** button.
+Internally it shells out to the system command `arp -a`.
+The command is triggered from the React UI using the **Scan Network** button.

+### Platform Notes

+Running `arp -a` may require different privileges depending on the operating system.
+On Linux and macOS, elevated permissions might be necessary to read the ARP table.
+Windows also relies on `arp -a`, which may require Administrator rights in certain environments.
+If you run into permission errors, try launching the application with the appropriate privileges for your OS.

 ## Development